elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 User.drive({:ok, %User{}}, car_choices)
 ```

-will emit a warning stating that we are passing an invalid argument:
+will emit a warning stating that we are passing an invalid argument, both in your IDE and the shell:

 ![Example of a warning when passing wrong argument to a function](/images/contents/type-warning-function-clause.png)

 Now consider the expression below.
-We are expecting the `User.drive/2` call to return :error, which cannot possibly be true:
+We are expecting the `User.drive/2` call to return `:error`, which cannot possibly be true:

 ```elixir
 case User.drive(user, car_choices) do